 NMSU encourages students and employees to be responsible for their own safety and security, as well as the safety and security of others.
 One way they may be able to help others is through what is called "bystander intervention".
-The NMSU WAVE Program provides education and an example is found on their webpage at: https://wave.nmsu.edu/bystander-intervention/.
+The NMSU Office of Health Promotion provides education and an example is found on their webpage at: https://ohp.nmsu.edu/violence-prevention/bystander-intervention.html